manell0/MileStone-3-Book-Review/README.md

   - Solution: You can append ?ts=2 or ?ts=4 to the URL to change the tab-size.

-##### Other information
+##### Other information:
 ```
-This project has been really troublesome when my computer crashed and panicked and had to fix it in the best way.
+This project has been really awkward since my computer crashed and panicked and had to fix it with an emergency solution.
 It took a lot of my time and energy.
 I tore off my hamstrings and have been to the hospital a number of times, which has also taken my time and energy.

 ```
 # Technologies Used